Quick and easy baked tuna patties are low carb and paleo. Ready in just 30 minutes, they make the perfect weeknight

 I believe they are.
-Paleo and low carb, these baked tuna patties contain no breadcrumbs.
+They are paleo and low carb, and do not contain breadcrumbs.
 I use healthy almond flour instead.

 I prefer to use water-packed tuna in these baked tuna patties and add a tablespoon of olive oil to the mixture.
 This prevents dry patties while avoiding the unhealthy soybean oil added to so many tuna cans.

 In addition, some of the oil-packed tuna’s natural omega 3 fatty acids could leach into the added oil and are then lost when you drain the tuna.
 But since oil and water don’t mix, water-packed tuna won’t lose its omega-3 fat when drained.